alja/VSDNano/README.md

 <br>

-## Developers information
+## VSD Developers information
+One needs to work with the tip of ROOT master branch to modify the VSD strucutres and change their graphic representation.
+Use -Droot7="ON" cmake flag to actived building of REve module.

-### Building the lastest version of ROOT with web gui enabled
+### Building REve in ROOT
 ```
 git clone git@github.com:root-project/root.git
 mkdir root-build
 cd root-build
 cmake -Dhttp="ON" -Droot7="ON" ../root
+make
 ```
-### Run event display locally without the service
+### Run event display locally
 ```
 root.exe 'evd.h("UserVsd.root")'
 ```